dsheiko/pcss/Readme.md

 <p align="right"><a href="#contents">Top</a></p>

 ## State

+States are toggable sets of rules that:
-State classes are intended to represent a UI unit state: `.is-expanded`, `.is-hidden`, `.has-error`.
+- describe component/element states: `.is-expanded`, `.is-hidden`, `.has-error`.
+- alternate presentation: `.is-uppercase`, `.is-sticky`, `.is-pointer`.

+State CSS classes usually consist of a few rules.
+Unlike components they do not represent entities, but modify object state.

 ##### HTML
 ```html